seansawyer/metal/README.md

 Enable the Metal parse_transform in your application as described above.

-Next, tell Metal which module contains the log_transform to use by adding a macro definition to your compiler flags :
+Next, tell Metal which module contains the implementation of `log_transform/2` to use by adding a macro definition to your compiler flags :

     {d, log_backend, metal_error_logger}

-Finally, define an application environment variable to tell Metal which module provides logging at runtime, perhaps by adding the following to your `app.config` or `sys.config` file:
+Finally, define an application environment variable to tell Metal which module provides the runtime interface to your log backend, perhaps by adding the following to your `app.config` or `sys.config` file:

     {metal, [{log_backend, metal_error_logger}]}